Percentage Markup

 Price Price is the amount your customer is willing to pay for a product or service.
 You charge $15 to your customer for the mulch

-Cost Plus or a Percentage Markup Examples
+Cost Plus or a Percentage Markup

+Cost Plus If selecting Cost Plus, it is a Markup model.
 You paid $10 to purchase mulch - that was your cost.
 You want to add a $5 markup to that mulch to cover your overhead.
 That is Cost plus Markup which brings you to your price.

 Using Cost Plus or Percentage Markup in SingleOps

-When creating a proposal or an active job, you can select which markup method you prefer by scrolling down to the Additional Options section.
+When creating a proposal or an active Job, you can select which markup method you prefer by scrolling down to the Additional Options section.
 By choosing either: Cost Plus or Percentage, the Items table above will automatically refresh to reflect your selected markup method.

 Example